Al Watan (Saudi Arabia): Political position

-Al Watan is one of the most liberal newspapers in Saudi Arabia, the other one is Okaz.
+Al Watan is considered to be one of the most liberal newspapers in Saudi Arabia, the other one is Okaz.

-It is further considered to be one of the most pro-reform newspapers in the country.
+It is further considered one of the most pro-reform newspapers in the country.
 However, in Saudi context, the liberalism is largely based on the capacity of the shareholders and the very powerful self-censorship of the journalists.
 World Association of Newspapers considers Al Watan as an outspoken paper, although newspapers in Saudi Arabia express more or less similar views on critical topics.

 Prominent columnists

 Al Watans editor-in-chief, Jamal Khashoggi, was an influential journalist who worked in the newspaper until May 2010.
 Khashoggi was assassinated in 2018.
 Additionally, it hosts relatively liberal columnists such as Turki Al Dakhil, Amira Kashari and Mahmoud Sabaagh.
-Current editor-in-chief of the paper is Talal Al Sheik who is also a member in board of directors of Saudi Journalists Association (SJA).
+Talal Al Sheik serves as editor-in-chief and a member in board of directors of Saudi Journalists Association (SJA).
 Mahmoud Trawri, a former literary editor of Al Watan, won the Sharjah Award for Arab Creativity for his first novel Maimouna in 2001.
 The novel is about the role of local merchant in slave trade and the racism experienced by the North African people in Saudi Arabia.
 However, his book was banned in the Kingdom.
 Saudi activist Manal Al Sharif also wrote for the daily.
 Another Saudi Arabian woman journalist, Samar Al Mogran, is among the former contributors of Al Watan.